PhD in Business Administration with Emphasis in Business

 Students with an interest in behavioral, strategic, or methodological issues marketing are a great fit for this program.
 It emphasizes the development of research and teaching skills needed to pursue career placement at a research-oriented university.
 The program is flexible to meet individual needs and interests and graduates annually well-situated professionals prepared for the market.
 In addition, the program offers small class sizes, a set of doctoral specific seminars, and a collaborative environment.
 Students develop research skills by working with faculty on research projects and from faculty mentoring.
 Students also gain valuable experience by teaching undergraduate courses.

-Degree Requirements - all concentrations
+Degree Requirements - All Concentrations

 Below are the degree requirements for all PhD students in Business Administration, regardless of the concentration chosen.